Imagine an inspirational, state-of-the-art, custom-built facility where studio art education is accessible to everyone.

 To meet demand at the Pottery Lab, our plan is to grow beyond the confines of our existing space, broaden our programs, and ultimately serve more people as we move closer to fulfillment of our mission.

 When will we begin?

 We already have a huge head start.
 The total estimated cost of expansion is around $5 million.
-Studio Arts Boulder has already secured the land donation, worth approximately $1.5 million of the total amount.
-In addition, our project has been chosen to receive tax-matching funds worth another $1.75 million if ballot measure 2M & 2N pass in November.
+Studio Arts Boulder has secured the land donation, worth approximately $1.5 million, and our project has been chosen to receive tax-matching funds worth another $1.75 million from the Community, Culture, and Safety Tax.
 With these two major pieces in place, there's about one-third of the project left to fund.

 We've also hired Barrett Studio Architects to develop an initial concept design for the building.
 David Barrett and his team are eager to take our wish lists and turn them into something beautiful, functional, and affordable.
 We're thrilled to be working with such a receptive, creative, and well-respected Boulder firm (see video).

 After the initial concept design, we will have a better estimate of the total funding needed to build the facility.
 At that point, we'll finalize a capital campaign plan designed to raise the remaining funds from a variety of sources, including private donors, foundations, and others.
 The capital campaign is expected to launch in 2018.
 If the campaign progresses well, and the architectural planning and permitting process goes smoothly, we expect to break ground in 2019.

 There's a lot of work ahead.
 We're building a great team to oversee this expansion, but we can't do it without you.
 Please jump in and do a few simple things today:

 We'll be posting project updates online HERE and offline at the Pottery Lab.
 Use the comment tools to send us your thoughts and reactions.
 Don't be shy!
 Your feedback is key to a successful expansion.
 Tell us what you want, what you love, what you hate, and anything else that pops into your head.
 We want it all!